kevinlekiller/mpv_scripts/autospeed/README.md

 * By default mpv will adjust the audio pitch to match the speed difference.
 You can read the [mpv manual](http://mpv.io/manual/master/#options-audio-pitch-correction) for more information on this.

 * It works better with mpv's [`--video-sync=display-resample`](https://mpv.io/manual/master/#options-video-sync).
-If your videos stutter with `--video-sync=display-resample` and autospeed, you might have to disable your compositor (ALT+SHIFT+F12 on KDE), due to vsync timing issues caused by the compositor.
-If you can't disable the compositor, use `--video-sync=audio` which still produces acceptable results.
+If your videos stutter with `--video-sync=display-resample` and autospeed, this is possibly due to a vsync timing issue, I've found 2 solutions that worked for me:
+You can use the X11 backend in mpv : `--vo=opengl:backend=x11`
+You can disable your compositor (`ALT+SHIFT+F12` on KDE).
+If both solutions fail, use `--video-sync=audio` which still produces acceptable results.

 --------------